faker-js/faker/CONTRIBUTING.md

 }
 ```

-> If a fucntion can throw an error (FakerError) you have to include the `@throws` tag with an explanation when an error could be thrown
+> If a function can throw an error (FakerError) you have to include the `@throws` tag with an explanation when an error could be thrown

 ```ts
 /**